• About Me

 Eggs

-Drill a hole in the center of each plastic egg (wide end).
+Drill a hole or use a hot tip in the center of each plastic egg (wide end).
 String twine through and knot the end.
 Leave enough twine to hang in the center of the Easter Egg Fabric Rag Wreath.
 Tie or glue the eggs onto the hanger hook.
 Make a bow with burlap ribbon and glue it onto the hook.

 Easter Egg Fabric Rag Wreath